TLDR: Don’t waste time on bad textbooks. Be harsh. Look for textbooks with:

-• Exercises with solutions.
+- Exercises with solutions.

 A good textbook…

-… has exercises with solutions
+…has exercises with solutions

 This is the single and most important thing.

-… explains why and gives context
+…explains why and gives context

-• Analysis I begins with “Why do analysis?”.
+Analysis I begins with “Why do analysis?”.

-• Similarly, in Linear Algebra, Pillar I the chapter about determinants begins with “Why determinants?”
+In Linear Algebra, Pillar I the chapter about determinants begins with “Why determinants?”

-… provide many examples, non-examples, and counterexamples
+…provides many examples, non-examples and counterexamples

-• Seven Sketches on Compositionality has roughly the same number of definitions and the number of examples.
+- Seven Sketches on Compositionality has roughly the same number of definitions and the number of examples.
 Fire!

-• In Precalculus authors mention a naive set theory and its fundamental flaw.
+- In Precalculus authors mention a naive set theory and its fundamental flaw.
 The authors provide further readings for the curious high schoolers.

 A reader needs a signal when the notation is overused.
 Or when a phrase is just a remnant of somebody’s mistake.

-• From some uncareful biology textbooks you will learn that “breaking bonds releases energy”.
+From some uncareful biology textbooks you will learn that “breaking bonds releases energy”.
 But chemists, correctly, will say the exact opposite!

-… is honest with a reader
+…is honest with the reader

-I love when an author doesn’t hide their enthusiasm.
+On a different note, I love when an author doesn’t hide their enthusiasm.
 Knowing that some particular piece of text is the author’s special interest brings a more engaging, “dialogue-like” energy to the textbook.

 I also like to see a few jokes or easter eggs.
 I think it’s a sign that an author enjoyed writing and wasn’t treated like a robot by the publishers.

-• In the Introduction to abstract algebra we read “If you get bored reading it, you have my sympathy.
+In the Introduction to abstract algebra we read “If you get bored reading it, you have my sympathy.
 I was bored typing it.”

-• In Linear algebra done right page 21 is written as “≈7π”.
+In Linear algebra done right page 21 is written as “≈7π”.

-… mentions metacognitive aspects
+…mentions metacognitive aspects

 How to think about the subject?
 What metaphors will help?
 What are the dangers of a particular metaphor?
 Will your current knowledge interfere with what you are about to learn?

-… has neat graphics & layout
+…has neat graphics & layout

 Neat graphics not only mean pretty pictures.
 The reader should be informed what are limitations of a particular picture.

-… uses simple language
+…uses simple language

-Newton’s laws as stated in…
+Newton’s laws as stated in… | |

-Dynamics and Relativity Fundamentals of Physics
+Dynamics and Relativity | Fundamentals of Physics |

-Left alone, a particle moves with constant velocity.
-In the absence of external forces, an object at rest remains at rest and an object in motion continues in motion with a constant velocity (that is, with a constant speed in a straight line).
+Left alone, a particle moves with constant velocity. | In the absence of external forces, an object at rest remains at rest and an object in motion continues in motion with a constant velocity (that is, with a constant speed in a straight line). |

-The acceleration (or, more precisely, the rate of change of momentum) of a particle is proportional to the force acting upon it.
-The acceleration of an object is directly proportional to the net force acting on it and inversely proportional to its mass.
+The acceleration (or, more precisely, the rate of change of momentum) of a particle is proportional to the force acting upon it. | The acceleration of an object is directly proportional to the net force acting on it and inversely proportional to its mass. |

-Every action has an equal and opposite reaction.
-If two objects interact, the force F12 exerted by object 1 on object 2 is equal in magnitude to and opposite in direction to the force F21 exerted by object 2 on object 1:
+exerted by object 1 on object 2 is equal in magnitude to and opposite in

-F12 = -F21
+F12 = -F21 |

-• In each chapter of Online notes for MAT237: Multivariable Calculus, 2018-9 Robert Jerrard writes a “Basic Skills” section.
+In each chapter of Online notes for MAT237: Multivariable Calculus, 2018-9 Robert Jerrard writes a “Basic Skills” section.

 List of good textbooks®